HWang-Summit/HCGrid/README.md

 ## Features
 - Supports WCS projection system as target.
 - High performance.
-- Scales well on CPU/GPU heterogeneous platforms.
+- Scales well in CPU/GPU heterogeneous platforms.

 ## Build
 - The Makefile is very simple, you can easily adapt it to any Unix-like OS.